liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-migration-spd.md

 |Document Set|Set content approval status for doc set|2010|
 |Document Set|Start document set approval process|2010|

 By default, the migration tool stops workflow migration and reports errors if there are one or more unsupported actions in the source workflow.
-You can let the tool continue the migration process by selecting “Convert to Compose action” option in the migration settings, “Handle Unsupported Action”.
+You can let the tool continue the migration process by selecting "Convert to Compose action" option in the migration settings, "Handle Unsupported Action".

 ## Lookups

 Lookups are used in many workflow actions.
-Lookup types include
+Lookup types include:

 - Lookup for string.
-It's used in text field, such as email “body” field, task “request” field.
+It's used in text field, such as email "body" field, task "request" field.
 - Lookup for user.
-It's used in user field, such as email “to” field, task “participant” field.
+It's used in user field, such as email "to" field, task "participant" field.

-In Power Automate, “Dynamic content” is used to provide dynamic value, similar with lookup in workflow.
+In Power Automate, "Dynamic content" is used to provide dynamic value, similar with lookup in workflow.

 ### Lookup for string